Lifecycle Callbacks

 )Circuit breaker

-Disable the agent after too many denials in a window:
+Disable the agent after too many blocks in a window:

-raise SystemExit("Agent stuck in denial loop -- shutting down")
+raise SystemExit("Agent stuck in a block loop -- shutting down")

 guard = Edictum(